balena-io-experimental/browser/readme.md

 # balenablocks/browser

 Provides a hardware accelerated web browser to present internal and external URLs on a connected display.
-The `browser` block is a docker image that runs a [Chromium](https://www.chromium.org/Home) browser via X11, optimized for balenaOS.
+The `browser` block is a docker image that runs a [Chromium](https://www.chromium.org/Home) browser, optimized for balenaOS, via the [xserver](https://github.com/balenablocks/xserver) block.
 The block provides an API for dynamic configuration, and also exposes the Chromium Remote Debug port.

 ---